htmldbjs/htmldbjs/docs/methods/updateTableFilterFunction.md

 ### `HTMLDB.updateTableFilterFunction`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method re-generates the filter function of htmldb-table element specified by `tableElement`.

 #### Description